Azure-Samples/smartbulkcopy/README.md

 ## Notes on Azure SQL

 Azure SQL is log-rated as described in [Transaction Log Rate Governance](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-resource-limits-database-server#transaction-log-rate-governance) and it can do 96 MB/sec of log flushing.
 Smart Bulk Load will report the detected log flush speed every 5 seconds so that you can check if you can actually increase the number of parallel task to go faster or you're already at the limit.
-Please remember that 96 MB/Sec are done with higher SKU, so if you're already using 7 parallel tasks and you re not seeing something close to 96 MB/Sec please check that
+Please remember that 96 MB/Sec are done with higher SKU, so if you're already using 7 parallel tasks and you're not seeing something close to 96 MB/Sec please check that

 1. You have enough bandwidth (this should not be a problem if you're copying data from cloud to cloud)
 2. You're not using some very low SKU (like P1 or lower or just 2 vCPU).
 In this case move to an higher SKU for the bulk load duration.